PipIWYG/sabl-core/README.md

 }
 ```

-The above request will create a Address Book record with a name of "Private Address Book"
+The above request will create a Address Book record with a name of "Private Address Book".

 --------------------
 ### Available Endpoints and Request Examples